ooples/pine_script_docs/source/concepts/Other_timeframes_and_data.rst

   so the `low <https://www.tradingview.com/pine-script-reference/v5/#var_low>`__ of that bar, which was fluctuating during the bar, becomes the current `low <https://www.tradingview.com/pine-script-reference/v5/#var_low>`__ value for the higher timeframe bar.
-  That value, however, is uncertain because it could be superceded by any lower `low <https://www.tradingview.com/pine-script-reference/v5/#var_low>`__ coming in in further reaaltime bars, until the close of the 03:34 bar.
+  That value, however, is uncertain because it could be superceded by any lower `low <https://www.tradingview.com/pine-script-reference/v5/#var_low>`__ coming ina further reaaltime bars, until the close of the 03:34 bar.
 As it happens, none does, so the fuchsia line stays the same across the remaining realtime bars, until the 03:35 bar brings in a new higher timeframe bar.
   During that 03:30 5min timeframe, we can see the lime line fluctuating, as higher highs are made on successive bars.
   This reveals the repainting behavior of a `request.security() <https://www.tradingview.com/pine-script-reference/v5/#fun_request{dot}security>`__